wintere/introhpc-archive/bash/lesson.md

 ## Traversing the Filesystem
 The part of the operating system responsible for managing files and directories is called the filesystem.
-It organizes our data into files and folders which hold files or other directories.

 ![A screenshot of a folder in the Finder GUI on Mac OS](../images/finder.png)*A screenshot of a folder as it appears in the Finder GUI.*